MoDNS/MoDNS/docs/assignments/technical_report/4_designConsiderations.md

 ### Engineering Design Specifications

-Here we give the specifications taken into account during the Engineering Design Process
+Here we give the specifications taken into account during the Engineering Design Process.

 #### Intended purpose

-Provide DNS services on a residential or SOHO network
+Provide a framework that allows the user to implement their own user-defined DNS capabilities on a residential or SOHO network.

-#### Unintended purposes

-Provide DNS services for a corporate network

 #### Special Features

-All DNS functionality is provided by plugin modules.
-This way, DNS functionality is infinitely configurable
+ - All DNS functionality is provided by user-defined plugin modules, which makes DNS functionality infinitely configurable.
+ - MoDNS hosts a web server on the local network that allows for the easy configuration of the server and installed plugins.

 ### Requirements

+ The requirements we sought for MoDNS are detailed here.

 #### Functional Performance
  - MoDNS should provide DNS resolution services for a residential or SOHO network
- - Should allow the installation and use of modules to alter the DNS resolution process
+ - Should allow the installation and use of plugins to alter the DNS resolution process
- - Easily managed from local web server hosted alongside MoDNS daemon
+ - Easily managed from a local web server hosted alongside MoDNS daemon

 #### Operating Requirements
  - Server runs on a Linux server operating system